zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-08-03】[teaxyz / white-paper](https://github.com/teaxyz/white-paper) - how will the protocol work?
 * 【2024-08-01】[LibreHardwareMonitor / LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) - Libre Hardware Monitor, home of the fork of Open Hardware Monitor
 ## Python